unoplatform/uno.extensions/doc/Learn/Navigation/HowTo-NavigateBetweenPages.md

 By defining a `ViewMap` that associates a view with a view model, an instance of the view model can dynamically be created and is subsequently set as the `DataContext` on the view that's navigated to.

-* Create a new class `SampleViewModel` in the ViewModels folder of the class library project
+* Create a new class `SampleViewModel` in the Presentation folder

     ```csharp
     public class SampleViewModel